adarlan/eks-lab/README.md

 ## Prerequisites 📋

-Ensure you have the following:

-- AWS account
-- GitHub account
-- HCP Terraform account
-- Installed and authenticated CLI tools:
-  - `aws` CLI with administrator access to your AWS account
-  - `gh` CLI authenticated with your GitHub user
-  - `terraform` CLI authenticated with your HCP Terraform user
-- A registered domain (from any registrar)
+- __AWS account__ – With the AWS CLI installed and configured for administrator access.
+- __GitHub account__ – With the GitHub CLI installed and authenticated.
+- __HCP Terraform account__ – With the Terraform CLI installed and authenticated.
+- __Registered domain__ – From any domain registrar.
-- An Amazon Route 53 hosted zone for your domain, with its name servers configured in your domain’s DNS settings
+- __Amazon Route 53 hosted zone__ – Configured for your domain, with its name servers set in your domain’s DNS settings.

 ## 1. Create Your Own Private Repository 🔒